Protease Inhibitors (PIs) for HIV

-The rate at which antiretrovirals decrease viral loads is affected by:1
+The rate at which antiretrovirals decrease viral loads is affected by:3

 To prevent serious medicine interactions or a decrease in medicine effectiveness, be sure to learn which medicines should not be taken with PIs and other antiretroviral medicines.

-Indinavir causes kidney stones in 5% of people who use it.
+Indinavir causes kidney stones in a small number of people who use it.
 The risk of kidney stones can be reduced by drinking at least 48 fl oz (1.4 L) of fluid each day.